parthivbhagat/shipit/README.md

 ### Solution Statement
-Remote monitoring of premature babies in neonatal care
+Remote monitoring of premature babies in neonatal care.

 ### What We Will Demo